elabedamina/sparky_game/README.md

 4. Grab power-up flames to temporarily double Sparky's speed.
 5. Race against the countdown timer to complete the mission before time runs out.

+> you need to collect 15 noogler hat in order to win the game.

 ## Getting Started

 To run the game locally, follow these steps: